For links to the chapter A

 Figure 1 shows the structure of the web site BE(A..Z)I.HTM und BE(A..Z)S.HTM.

-List of links to all main parts, and the contents of all image parts
+List of links to the contents of all image parts

 Title: Antagonistic colour vision model and applications;